If you run a business, you’ve probably been told you have to blog.

-As if you weren’t busy enough helping your customers, planning your growth, and doing all the small “fun” stuff business owners get to do — like fixing the printer and unclogging the toilet.
+As if you weren’t busy enough helping your customers, planning your growth, and doing all the small “fun” stuff business owners get to do — like fixing the printer and being on hold with your internet provider.
 Now you’re supposed to sit down and write an essay every week, too?!

 You’re busy.
 So it’s worth asking: do you really need to keep up a blog?

 A blog is a useful tool for your business ONLY if…

 - It appeals to your current and potential customers